 Whipped Pumpkin Honey Butter is the perfect way to spread a little bit of fall goodness on your baked goods!
+Made with just a few simple ingredients, this butter is so delicious you could eat it with a spoon!

 Have you ever made your own compound butter?
 At an event I went to earlier this year, I learned from a professional chef just how easy it is to whip some butter and add some flavor simply by mixing in fresh herbs and seasonings.
 Compound butters can be used on anything – brush them over your favorite meats, spread them on your favorite dinner bread… it’s a great way to kick up the flavor of a favorite recipe.

 I’ve been experimenting with different compound butters the past several months and I was thrilled with how this one turned out!
-This Whipped Pumpkin Honey Butter is delicious on hot rolls, muffins, waffles, pancakes, homemade bread, toast or any other favorite carb!
+This whipped pumpkin honey butter is delicious on hot rolls, muffins, waffles, pancakes, homemade bread, toast or any other favorite carb!
 Not only is it delicious, it’s also simple to make and perfect to prepare far in advance – which makes one less thing for you to whip up when you’re ready to eat!

-Easy Pumpkin Honey Butter Recipe
+How To Make Pumpkin Honey Butter

 Pumpkin Honey Butter Recipe